-Suzanne Kessler has been at Purchase College, SUNY since 1972 and will be retiring from her position as Vice Provost and Dean of the School of Liberal Arts & Sciences and Kempner Distinguished Professor of Psychology.
+Suzanne Kessler retired from her position at Purchase College, SUNY as Vice Provost and Dean of the School of Liberal Arts & Sciences and Kempner Distinguished Professor of Psychology.
 She received her B.A. in psychology from Carnegie Mellon University and her Ph.D. in social psychology from City University of New York.
 She is on the Board of Directors of Rehabilitation through the Arts, an organization that uses the creative arts in New York State prisons as a tool for reducing recidivism.

 Her writings with Wendy McKenna (who she met when they were graduate students in the social-personality program at the Graduate Center) were influenced by Harold Garfinkel in ethnomethodology, Stanley Milgram, their social psychology professor, and sociologist, Peter McHugh, McKenna’s sociology professor.

 Kessler and McKenna were the first to argue that the distinction between “gender” and “sex” is a socially constructed one and the latter (defined by biological markers) should not be privileged.
 Their articulation of what later became known as the social construction of gender was part of the foundation for works of well-known gender theorists, Judith Butler, Anne Fausto-Sterling, and Kate Bornstein.